traditional hand-weaving techniques taught on american looms using local, american and recycled fibers.

 This ultimate weaving experience gives students the opportunity to relax and renew themselves for two full days and nights tucked away at Flat Rock Farm in the rolling hills of Lyme, Connecticut.
 Four weavers share a beautifully appointed cottage with a full kitchen and two bathrooms.
 Arrive the first evening to a light meal while you choose your yarns and get settled in.
 The next morning you will walk across the alpaca paddock to the studio barn, which houses two early 1700's barn looms and two sturdy rug looms.
 You will weave your rug in two days, and complete the edges before returning home to lay your new rug on your bedroom floor.
 This workshop gives weavers enough time to weave and complete their own 2' by 5' core-spun rug on pre-warped looms.
 Students will have the option of weaving either fringed or bound edges for their headers.
 All participants will learn how to finish these headers to produce sturdy edges on their rugs.

 Participants: You can be an absolute beginner to take this class, or an experienced weaver who wants to use my pre-warped looms and enjoy the company of other weavers.
 Class size is limited to 4 weavers.

-Fee: $510.00 Includes workshop fee, guesthouse lodging in the farm cottage for two nights, breakfast and lunch for two days and dinner on Saturday evening.
+Fee: Retreat guests: $510.00 includes workshop fee, guesthouse lodging in the farm cottage for two nights, breakfast and lunch for two days and dinner on Saturday evening.
 Day students pay a fee of $280.00, which includes 2 farm-fresh lunches.